snrnats/doc-centre/docfx_project/reports/filters-options.md

     <img src="../images/reports/by-carrier.png"/>
     </a>

 2. Use the **Date Shipped** selector on the left-hand panel to select only consignments shipped between 30/07/2019 and 30/08/2019.
-The report filters all visualisations so that only data from between those dates is displayed.
+The report filters all visualisations so that only consignments shipped between those dates are taken into account.

     <a href="../images/reports/by-carrier-date-filter.png" target="_blank">
     <img src="../images/reports/by-carrier-date-filter.png"/>